hoichi/hoichi.io/contents/blog/2019-11-04-Type-And-Test-Driven-Development.md

 ## Updating by Path

 There’s one part of spec left to implement.
-Basically, if we add a post with the same full path for a second or third or whichever time, our collection should only hold the latest value.
+If we add a post with the same full path for a second or third or whichever time, our collection should only hold the latest value.

 First, let’s add a parameter to our test helpers to accept different paths.